-Ms. Man Tsz Sai, Lavender, resigned as the Company Secretary and Mr. Hon Ming Sang was appointed as the Company Secretary, both with effect from 7 July 2017.
-During the year ended 31 December 2017, Ms. Man Tsz Sai, Lavender and Mr. Hon Ming Sang have complied with the relevant professional training requirement under Rule 3.29 of the Listing Rules.
+Mr. Hon Ming Sang was appointed as the Company Secretary of the Company with effect from 7 July 2017.
+During the year, Mr. Hon Ming Sang have complied with the relevant professional training requirement under Rule 3.29 of the Listing Rules.